highptest1-36/SGS_HeinoTee_C3_Game_Viral_Guard/README.md

 ---

-**Hãy chơi, học hỏi, và lan tỏa thông điệp: "PAUSE trước khi SHARE!"** 🛡️
+**Play, learn, and spread the message: "PAUSE before you SHARE!"** 🛡️